alwaysai/nvidia-realtime-object-detector/readme.md

 ## Usage

-Once the alwaysAI toolset is installed on your development machine (or edge device if developing directly on it) you can run the following CLI commands:
+Once the alwaysAI tools are installed on your development machine (or edge device if developing directly on it) you can run the following CLI commands:

 To set up the target device & install path